Crepe Stuffed New York Cheesecake

 Make the crepe batter: First, I pulse the butter, milk, and eggs in a medium-low food processor.
 Then, I add sugar, vanilla bean seeds, salt, and flour (one cup at a time), pulsing.
 I let the mixture sit for 15 to 20 minutes before cooking the crepes.

-Cook the crepes: I heat a 12-inch non-stick pan on medium.
+Cook the crepes: I heat a 12-inch nonstick pan over medium heat.
 When it is hot, I add butter to coat.
-Then, I pour 1/3 cup batter in the center and swirl it to spread, cooking it for one minute or until the edges loosen from the pan.
+Then, I pour 1/3 cup of batter in the center and swirl it to spread, cooking it for 1 minute, or until the edges loosen from the pan.

 Mix the filling: I combine the ricotta cheese with the sugar and eggs.
 Then, I add the flour before stirring in the chocolate chips.

-Cheesecake filling: In the bowl of a stand mixer, I beat the cream cheese with sugar until smooth before adding the milk.
+Cheesecake filling: In the bowl of a stand mixer, I beat the cream cheese with sugar until smooth, then add the milk.
 Then, I mix in the eggs one at a time, only enough to incorporate.
 Scrape the sides of the bowl as needed.
 Using a spatula, I add the sour cream, vanilla bean seeds, and flour into the batter until smooth.

-Preheat the oven: I preheat the oven to 350 degrees F and spray an eight-inch springform pan with baking spray.
+Preheat the oven to 350 degrees F and spray an eight-inch springform pan with baking spray.

 Make the crust: To create a crust, I place two crepes at the bottom of the pan and three on the side and pour half of the cheesecake filling onto them.

-Bake: I bake it in the preheated oven for 60 minutes, turn the oven off, and let it cool in the oven with the door closed for four to five hours.
+Bake: I bake it in the preheated oven for 60 minutes, then turn the oven off and let it cool in the oven with the door closed for 4 to 5 hours.

 Trim the edges: I take the cake out and trim the burnt overhang edges to the same level as the crust.
-I do not remove it from the pan yet.
+I have not removed it from the pan yet.

 Decorate and serve: I sift powdered sugar on top and remove the springform pan before serving the cake.